bhattner143/GeoWrapSim-CDPR/README.md

 2. **Inverse Dynamics Simulation**
     Run `script_BMWrapArm_ID_friction_cone_big_obs_nurbs_mul_obj_wrap.m` for inverse dynamics simulation with a friction obstacle and cone-frustum mobile platform.
+    ## Code Overview

+    ### Geodesic Equations
+    **Class File:** `/model/nurbs/NURBSGeodesic.m`
+    This class implements the geodesic equations, including Christoffel symbols, numerical solutions, metric tensors, and geometrical properties.
+It contains all foundational mathematics and equations related to geodesics discussed in Section 3.2 of the paper.

+    ### BMWrapArm Model Configuration
+    **Class File:** `/data/model_config/models/WrappingBezierGeodesicModelConfig.m`
+    This class defines the BMWrapArm model, including bodies and cables.
+Note that the cables are discontinuous and not optimized in this class.

+    ### Cable Object Detection and Optimization
+    **Class File:** `/scripts/cable_wrapping/Simulations/MultipleCableObjectWrapping/CWOptWithGenIntDetBezier.m`
+    This class implements the cable object detection algorithm (Algorithm 1) and performs optimization for cable wrapping geodesics for a static pose in multi-object cable wrapping scenarios, as discussed in Section 3.3 of the paper.

+    ### Single Object Cable Wrapping Optimization
+    **Class File:** `/model/optimizer/CableWrappingOptimizerBezier.m`
+    This class handles numerical optimization for cable wrapping geodesics for a static pose in single-object cable wrapping scenarios, as detailed in Section 3.3 of the paper.

+    ### Graphical Simulator
+    **Class File:** `/CASPR/src/Simulation/CableWrappingMotionSimulatorBase.m`
+    This class provides a graphical simulation environment for cable wrapping motion.

+    ### Inverse Kinematics (IK) Models
+    1. **Class File:** `/model/inverse_kinematics/CableWrappingGeodesicIKSimulatorBezier.m`
+        Implements the inverse kinematics (IK) model based on geodesics, as described in Section 5 of the paper.

+    2. **Class File:** `/model/inverse_kinematics/CableWrappingInverseKinematicsSimulator.m`
+        Implements an older version of the inverse kinematics (IK) model, as described in Section 5 of the paper.

+    ### Inverse Dynamics Solver
+    **Class File:** `/src/Analysis/InverseDynamics/Solvers/CableWrappingIDSolverQuadProgBezier.m`
+    This class implements a quadratic programming-based inverse dynamics solver for cable-driven parallel robots, supporting multiple solver backends and linear constraints.

+    ### Inverse Dynamics Simulator
+    **Class File:** `/model/inverse_dynamics/CableWrappingInverseDynamicsSimulatorBezier.m`
+    Implements the inverse cable wrapping dynamics simulator with the friction model discussed in Section 6 of the paper.

+    ### Friction Model
+    **Class File:** `/model/friction/BiarcInterpolation/CWGFrictionModelBezierSurfs.m`
+    Implements the friction model discussed in Section 6 of the paper.

 3. **Other Simulations**
     Additional scripts such as `script_BMWrapArm_geodesic_model_IK_almond.m` and `script_BMWrapArm_geodesic_model_IK_cone_big_obstacle_torus.m` are available for simulations with almond-shaped mobile platforms and cylinder obstacles, or cone-frustum mobile platforms and torus obstacles.
 These scripts may require debugging to function correctly.